Castlepool/basisbibel-to-markdown/README.md

 `./BasisBibel/Bibel`:
 Each book has its own folder, named e.g. "01 - 1.
 Mose 1".
-Each book has an entry file, e.g. "1.
+Each book has an entry file, e.g. "Buch 1.
 Mose.md".
 It links to the first chapter of the book.
 Each chapter has its own file, e.g. "1.
 Mose 1.md".

 `./BasisBibel/Randbemerkungen`: